 Some of the requirements may appear to be idiosyncratic but every regulation has a reason based on many years’ experience of checking racing machines used on the Mountain Course.
 I know that many of our requirements are not necessary on short circuits but anyone who races on the Mountain Course regularly will tell you that the long, high speed sections can give rise to problems that will not show up in a full season of short circuit racing.

 - It is an FIM and ACU requirement to have the separation of the front brake lines at or above the lower fork clamp.
-However, we still occasionally get a machine with hoses tied together above the mudguard or a brake line looping over the mudguard.
-This is not acceptable.
+Hoses must not be fastened to the front mudguard.

 - Tyres must be correctly fitted according to the rotation arrows.

 - Short valve stems are a must.
+Angled tyre valves (metal or otherwise) are prohibited.
 The long rubber stems that are used on car wheels will deflect quite appreciably and must be changed.
-Long metal stems are acceptable.
+Long metal stems fittings are acceptable.

 - Metal valve caps, or the latest moulded plastic racing caps which include a pressure seal, must be fitted.
 The valve core can lift off its seat on long, fast stretches and the rubber seal in the cap provides additional sealing against pressure loss.
 Do not use the extractor type with the slot in the top as, should this come off, it could puncture a tyre.